 The Spidey story so crazy, they changed the title.
 Dan Slott and Ryan Stegman crafted an absolutely bonkers bit of off-the-wall fan fiction that somehow became one of the best Spider-Man stories in years.

-Final note – Crossovers are almost uniformly included for any events in the 2000’s.
+Crossovers are almost uniformly included for any events in the 2000’s.
 That said, if you’re browsing by series, you’ll find that each crossover is listed as its own separate series, which may not include all the comics in said event.
-The event specific page on a desktop includes a tab for all crossovers, but again, no order.
+The event specific page on a desktop includes a tab for all crossovers.
 Also, clicking one of the issues will lead to the individual comic page, which means you’ll have to navigate back to the events page after each click.
 I recommend opening in a new tab.